-Precious Coral was used in the oldest form of gemstone jewelry with pieces dating back 25,000 years showcased in museums.
+Precious coral was used in the oldest form of gemstone jewelry with pieces dating back 25,000 years showcased in museums.
 The use of coral, whose distinctive feature is that it can take a perfect polish, even predates the use of another ancient favorite, the pearl.

 The first new Black Coral bed found in centuries was discovered by Maui Divers in deep waters off Lahaina, Maui in 1958.
-Today, Hawaiian Black Coral -- the world's finest deep sea precious coral and the Hawaii State Gemstone -- is carefully collected by hand by our divers at depths that exceed 200 feet.
+Today, Hawaiian Black Coral -- the world's finest deep-sea precious coral and the Hawaiʻi State Gemstone -- is carefully collected by our divers at depths that exceed 200 feet by hand.

 A very dense and hard gemstone, its color runs the entire spectrum of pink, from almost white to hibiscus pink to salmon red.
 The marbled and shaded colorings in some larger pink corals are natural qualities of the gem.
-The value of Pink Coral gemstones vary according to rarity, but all shades of this coral are highly prized.
+The value of pink coral gemstones vary according to rarity, but all shades of this coral are highly prized.
 Maui Divers hand selects only the highest quality stones that meet our rigorous standards of excellence.

-Hawaiian Gold Coral: (Gerardia Species) Hawaiian Gold Coral was discovered in small amounts in 1971 by Dr. Richard Grigg using Star II submarine in the same general area as the pink coral discovery area off Makapu`u Point in 1,200 feet of water.
+Hawaiian Gold Coral was discovered in small amounts in 1971 by Dr. Richard Grigg using Star II submarine in the same general area as the pink coral discovery area off Makapu`u Point in 1,200 feet of water.
 In the year 2000, two new beds of Hawaiian Gold Coral were discovered; one atop an ancient underwater volcano called Cross Seamount, 100 miles south of Oahu, the other off Keahole Point on the Big Island of Hawai`i.
 Both beds were at a depth of 400 meters (about 1,300 feet).
 The beds off Makapuu were the only commercially harvested beds in the world.

 Hawaiian Gold Coral grew at a rate of approximately 3 inches per year, and only about 3% of the bed could be harvested annually.
 Both State and Federal laws strictly regulated the harvest.
 Of all gem corals, Hawaiian Gold Coral was by far the rarest.